Frequently Asked Questions

 What if I have questions about EdUBudgie Linux?

 Below you will find answers to some of the most commonly asked questions about EdUBudgie Linux but if there is something which is NOT addressed here that you would like to know more about please feel free to contact us and we may add your question with a response below!

-A 64-bit capable (x86_64) Intel processor with at least 2 cores running at least 1.2Ghz with or without HyperThreading or SMT
+A 64-bit capable (x86_64) Intel processor with at least 2 cores running at least 1.0Ghz base frequency with or without HyperThreading or SMT

 4Gb of at least DDR3 1333Mhz memory

-32GB of solid state disk or hard drive disk space (16GB for the minimum installation)
+32GB of solid state disk space for the Lite version, 64GB of space for the full version

 Integrated graphics are normally adequate

 This system CAN be installed alongside Windows or another version of GNU/Linux easily with the standard installation but can NOT be installed alongside an existing ChromeOS installation

 Recommended system for running EdUBudgie Linux smoothly with several programs and apps open at one time: